turnspike/ninjarc/README.md

 ## Living without plugins

-The [Tim Pope](https://github.com/tpope) plugins are pretty hard to give up.
-I may cave on this in the future.
+Particular plugins might not be available in an IDE's Vim mode, so to minimize friction they are not used here.
+The [Tim Pope](https://github.com/tpope) plugins are pretty hard to give up - I may cave on this in the future as they're somewhat available in [Spacemacs](https://spacemacs.org).

 ### Commenting
 Living without [vim-commentary](https://github.com/tpope/vim-commentary):